 Key Differences Between Cofactor and Coenzyme

-- Cofactors can define as the non-protein, helper molecules required for the activity of enzymes made of conjugated protein (also called Apoenzymes) that may include the simple metal ions or the complex organic groups.
-Coenzymes can define as the non-protein, organic co-substrates that are inactive (without a protein part or apoenzyme), and directly participates in the enzyme catalysis reaction.
+- Cofactors refer to the non-protein helper molecules required for the activity of apoenzymes or enzymes made of conjugated proteins, which may include simple metal ions or complex organic groups.
+Coenzymes refer to the inactive non-protein organic co-substrates (without a protein part or apoenzyme) that directly participate in the enzyme catalysis.

 - Cofactors are classified into two types based on the enzymatic activity, namely inorganic and organic cofactors.
 The inorganic cofactors include metal ions, while organic cofactors include coenzymes and prosthetic groups.
-Thus, the coenzyme is a subtype of the cofactor.
+Thus, the coenzyme is a subtype of cofactors.

-- Cofactors constitute a broad group of accessory elements, in which some can covalently or non-covalently associated with an apoenzyme.
-Coenzymes are the carrier molecules that join transiently or non-covalently with an apoenzyme.
+- Cofactors constitute a broad group of accessory elements, out of which some may associate covalently or non-covalently with an apoenzyme.
+Coenzymes are carrier molecules that join transiently or non-covalently with an apoenzyme.

-- The separation of cofactors from an enzyme is sometimes easy or difficult (only separates as a result of enzyme denaturation).
-As the coenzymes are transiently attached to the enzymes, they are easily separable.
+- The separation of cofactors from an enzyme is sometimes easy or difficult (only separates after enzyme denaturation).
+As the coenzymes are transiently attached to the enzyme complex, they are easily separable.

-- Dialysability is a property of the ions or molecules that can diffuse down a semipermeable membrane or can be separated by dialysis.
-Few cofactors are dialysable (Like coenzymes, metal ions), while others are non-dialysable.
+- Dialysability is a property of the ions or molecules through which they can diffuse down a semipermeable membrane or separated by dialysis.
+Few cofactors are dialysable (like coenzymes and metal ions), whereas others are non-dialysable.

 - The function of the cofactor is to fasten the enzymatic reaction.
-Coenzymes works as the substrate shuttles that help in translocation of atoms or groups from one place to the other inside a cell.
+Coenzymes work as substrate shuttles that help in translocating atoms or groups from one place to the other inside a cell.

 Therefore, we can conclude that the cofactor is a collective term that includes inorganic metal ions, organic compounds (coenzymes) and organic prosthetic groups.
-Coenzymes and cofactors are the additional factors, which facilitate enzyme catalysis by binding with the inactive protein that alone can not bring out the conversion of substrate into product.
+Coenzymes and cofactors are the additional factors that facilitate enzyme catalysis by binding with the inactive protein that alone can not convert substrate into product.